KristoferMar/Vue3-guide/README.md

 - mounted - Called when the instance has been mounted (browser updated).
 - beforeUpdate - Called when reactive data has changed, before the DOM is re-rendered.
 - updated - Called when reactive data has changed, and the DOM has been re-rendered.
-- beforeDestroy - Called right before the Vue instance is destroyed.
+- beforeDestroy -> onBeforeUnmount - Called right before the Vue instance is destroyed.
 - destroyed - Called after the Vue instance has been destroyed.

 There are newer Vue2 lifeCycle: